modularity-group/feature-responsive-header/readme.md

 ---

-1.1.4 | new header mode for mobile menu on scrolled
+1.1.4 | new mode for mobile menu on scrolled, fixed mobile padding, new state `is-scrolled-deep`

 1.1.3 | apply wide layout and fix logo size limit